univention/univention-keycloak-app/docs-dev/README-testing-release.md

 1. [ ] Update [docs/keycloak-app/changelog.rst](docs/keycloak-app/changelog.rst). (list CVEs in case any were fixed and add Keycloak links in case of a new Keycloak version - use previous entries as guideline).
 Follow the recommendation at https://keepachangelog.com/en/1.0.0/)
 1. [ ] Run [update-appcenter-test.sh](./update-appcenter-test.sh).
 (Uploads App Center files under [/app](./app/) from this repo to Provider Portal)
-1. [ ] Run `docker-update` of [this Jenkins job](https://jenkins2022.knut.univention.de/job/UCS-5.0/job/Apps/job/keycloak/job/App%20Autotest%20MultiEnv/).
-(Uncheck all other parts of that job before running)
-    * NOTE: This job checks whether the target image already exists (e.g., `docker.software-univention.de/keycloak-keycloak:26.1.4-ucs1`) and fails in this case.
-So you cannot run this command twice.
-Unless you use the checkmark in the job "Overwrite".
 1. [ ] Run [keycloak product tests](https://jenkins2022.knut.univention.de/job/UCS-5.0/job/UCS-5.0-9/job/Keycloak%20Product%20Tests/)
 1. [ ] Highlight features in the documentation with [versionadded](https://www.sphinx-doc.org/en/master/usage/restructuredtext/directives.html#directive-versionadded),
  [versionchanged](https://www.sphinx-doc.org/en/master/usage/restructuredtext/directives.html#directive-versionchanged)